Are IKEA matresses any good? Ultimate IKEA bed Review

 IKEA doesn’t divulge who makes their mattresses but we suspect they use a variety of manufacturers outside the UK that make batches of their models that are then are shipped into the UK.
 This is similar to imported white label beds, where the same specifications are mass-produced and then labelled for different suppliers around the world.
 We will continue to see if we can find out the exact source – let us know if you have any more detail on their manufacturers.

 IKEA’s mattress range is of sound quality for the price point.
-If you’re on a budget, their HÖVÅG & HIDRASUND models offer good value and a mix of some natural fibres and layers.
-What must be taken into consideration, however, is that these are all two-sided mattresses, with the exception of the MALFORS.
+If you’re on a budget, their HÖVÅG & HIDRASUND IKEA models offer good value and a mix of some natural fibres and layers.
+What must be taken into consideration, however, is that these are all one-sided mattresses, with the exception of the MALFORS.
 So, when trying to compare the models on the price, you need to bear that in mind.

 You only have one side to sleep on compared to other two-sided models like the ones we compare to.
 What’s great is that IKEA shows you what’s inside their mattresses, with cutaways and technical specifications.
 Which is a far cry from most mattress retailers who like to hide the contents making it near impossible for you to compare!
 However, they could go one step further and detail the grams per square meter of their fibres to give full transparency.
 If you’re on a budget though, the IKEA range is good value for money and offer convenience.